Wad-Law/ingestor/README.md

 ### Score → Probability
 Convert final score s into a belief p:
+- Start with a monotonic mapping from your final score s∈[0,1] to probability
+- use logistic
+- apply conservatism shrink toward 0.5

 p_raw = sigmoid(a + b*s)
 p = 0.5 + λ*(p_raw - 0.5)